 Fake: Man seen spitting on cops is not from Tablighi Jamaat

-New Delhi, Apr 25: A video showing a man being subdued after he spat at uniformed officers has been shared extensively on the social media.
+New Delhi, Apr 25: A video showing a man being subdued after he spat at uniformed officers has been shared extensively on social media.

 The video goes with the caption, " look at this millah, what he did with our police officer. #tablighijamaat, #coronajihad, #coronavirus, #coronainmaharashtra.